hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * My opinion is, you should try their methods, but approaches such as one-hot encoding should be tried at the same time when you are doing feature engineering
   * There is also a comparison with LightGBM, XGBoost and H2O, using logloss: https://catboost.yandex
     * CatBoost does not require conversion of data set to any specific format like XGBoost and LightGBM.
-    * It performs better for both tuned and default versions, when compare wither other boosting methods on those datasets.
+    * It performs better for both tuned and default versions, when compare with other boosting methods on those datasets.

 ************************************************************************